65 miles east of Portland, Oregon in the Columbia River National Scenic Area.

 From Hood River, Oregon, take I-84 west to exit 56, Viento State park, and return to the freeway eastbound.
 For the return trip, merge onto I-84 east.

-There is an outhouse above the parking lot and to the west.
+There is an outhouse at the parking lot.

 No permits are required to park at the trailhead.